petecarapetyan/webappwriter/docs/fins/rocket/anatomyOf.md

 **TL;DR:**

-Rocket has a long list of great features, but **three features** make Rocket the mandatory choice.
+Rocket has a long list of great features, but **three features** make Rocket my default.
 Automatic menus, MDJS, and default service worker.

 The rest of this page can be ignored unless you still need to grok **automatic menus/navigation**.
 That part is pretty nearly manadatory for even just understanding how to consume these themes.